 I considered the potentially disqualifying and mitigating conditions in light of all relevant facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
-Some of the factors in AG ¶ 2(d) were addressed under that guideline, but some warrant additional comment.
+Some of the factors in AG \P 2(d) were addressed under that guideline, but some warrant additional comment.

-I considered Applicant's federal contractor service, his military service, and the circumstances surrounding his indebtedness.
+I considered Applicant's federal contractor service and the circumstances surrounding his indebtedness.
 However, I also considered that he has made insufficient efforts to resolve his debts.
-He has not established a meaningful track record of debt management, which causes me to question his ability to resolve his debts
+He has not established a meaningful track record of debt management, which causes me to question his ability to resolve his debts.

 Overall, the record evidence leaves me with questions and doubts about Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant has not mitigated the financial considerations security concerns.8
+For all these reasons, I conclude Applicant has not mitigated the financial considerations security concerns.
+(I considered the exceptions under Security Executive Agent Directive (SEAD) 4, Appendix C, dated June 8, 2017, and determined they are not applicable in this case.)